Chen-micslab/Deep4D/README.md

 If necessary, Deep4D can also provide separate ion mobility, retention time, fragment intensity or charge state prediction functions.
 ## Guide to generate a 4D library
 ### 1. Prepare peptide list
-The peptide list should be stored in a comma-separated values (CSV) file including two column:'Peptide','Charge'.
+The peptide list should be stored in a comma-separated values (CSV) file including two column:'Peptide', 'Charge'.
 This CSV file should be stored at the directory 'Deep4D/Deep4D/dataset/data'
 ```
 Peptide,Charge
 AAAAAAAAGAFAGR,2